-- Section 6.13.
+Section 6.13.
 Contributions and Fund Raising.
 The Academy may solicit and receive contributions and donations as permitted by law.
-No solicitation shall indicate that a contribution to the Academy is for the benefit of the College or the College Board. - Section 6.14.
+No solicitation shall indicate that a contribution to the Academy is for the benefit of the College or the College Board.

+Section 6.14.
 Disqualified Organizational or Contractual Affiliations.
 The Academy shall comply with all state and federal law applicable to public schools concerning church-state issues.
 To the extent disqualified under the state or federal constitutions, the Academy shall not be organized by a church or other religious organization and shall not have any organizational or contractual affiliation with or constitute a church or other religious organization.
-Nothing in this Section shall be deemed to diminish or enlarge the civil and political rights, privileges and capacities of any person on account of his or her religious belief. - Section 6.15.
+Nothing in this Section shall be deemed to diminish or enlarge the civil and political rights, privileges and capacities of any person on account of his or her religious belief.

+Section 6.15.
 Method for Monitoring Academy's Compliance with Applicable Law and Performance of its Targeted Educational Outcomes.
 The Academy shall perform the compliance certification duties required by the College Board and outlined in the Oversight Agreement set forth as Schedule 4.
-In addition to the College Board's oversight responsibilities and other reporting requirements set forth in this Contract, the Academy's compliance certification duties shall serve as the method for monitoring the Academy's compliance with Applicable Law and its performance in meeting its educational goals. - Section 6.16.
+In addition to the College Board's oversight responsibilities and other reporting requirements set forth in this Contract, the Academy's compliance certification duties shall serve as the method for monitoring the Academy's compliance with Applicable Law and its performance in meeting its educational goals.

+Section 6.16.
 Matriculation Agreements.
 Before the Academy Board approves a matriculation agreement with another public school, the Academy shall provide a draft copy of the agreement to the Charter Schools Office for review.
-Any matriculation agreement entered into by the Academy shall be incorporated into Schedule 7 by contract amendment pursuant to Article IX of these Terms and Conditions.
-Until the matriculation agreement is incorporated into the Contract, the Academy is prohibited from granting an enrollment priority to any student pursuant to that matriculation agreement. - Section 6.17.
-Postings of AYP and Accreditation Status.
-The Academy shall post notices to the Academy's homepage of its website disclosing the adequate yearly progress status and accreditation status of each school in accordance with section 1280E of the Code, MCL 380.1280E.
+Any matriculation agreement entered into by the Academy shall be incorporated into Schedule 7f by contract amendment pursuant to Article IX of these Terms and Conditions.
+Postings of Accreditation Status.
+The Academy shall post notices to the Academy's homepage of its website disclosing the accreditation status of each school as required by the Code.

+- Section 6.18.
+New Public School Academies Located Within The Boundaries of A Community District.
+If the Academy is a new public school academy and either of the circumstances listed below in (a) or (b) apply to the Academy's proposed site(s), the Academy represents to the College Board, intending that the College Board rely on such representation as a precondition to issuing this Contract, that the Academy has a substantially different governance, leadership and curriculum than the public school previously operating at the site: - (a) The Academy's proposed site is the same location as a public school that (i) is currently on the list under Section 1280c(1), MCL 380.1280c(1) or Section 1280g(3), MCL 380.1280g(3), as applicable; or (ii) has been on the list during the immediately preceding 3 school years. - (b) The Academy's proposed site is the same location of another public school academy, urban high school academy, school of excellence or strict discipline academy whose contract was revoked or terminated by an authorizing body under the applicable part or section of the Code.